Black-Box Detection of LLM-Generated Text Using Generalized Jensen-Shannon Divergence: SurpMark: Detailed Methodology

 where $p_\theta(\cdot \mid \cdot)$ is the conditional probability estimated by the proxy model $F_\theta$. \paragraph{Surprisal Discretization by K-means.} Since surprisal values from the proxy model are continuous, we discretize them into a finite set of surprisal states to enable robust statistical modeling.
 We employ $k$‑means clustering to partition the surprisal distribution into $k$ levels, denoted as $\mathcal{A}=\{1,\dots,k\}$.
 For example, when $k = |\mathcal{A}| = 4$, the clusters correspond to interpretable states such as “Predictable,” “Slightly Surprising,” “Significantly Surprising,” and “Highly Surprising.”
 This abstraction simplifies modeling while preserving the essential structure of predictive uncertainty.
+Effectively, this step converts the initial sequence of continuous surprisal values, $ \{s_t\}_{t=1}^{n} $, into a discrete state sequence, $ \{a_t\}_{t=1}^{n} $, where $a_t \in \mathcal{A}$.